quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 does protobuf (5% (gzip) to 3% (brotli)).
 However, these gains are similar to the ones achieved by simply compression the textual JSON equivalents directly (7%, see
 {{compression}}).
-As such, since compression is still needed to achieve optimal file size reductions event with binary formats, we feel the more flexible compressed textual JSON options are a better default for the qlog format in general.
+As such, since compression is still needed to achieve optimal file size reductions event with binary formats, the more flexible compressed textual JSON options are likely a better default for the qlog format in general.

 {::comment} The definition of the qlog main schema and existing event type